MicrosoftDocs/nav-content/dynamics-nav-app/marketing-mailing-groups.md

 ---
-title: Set Up Mailing Groups for Contacts| Microsoft Docs
+title: Set Up Mailing Groups for Contacts
 description: You can use mailing groups to identify groups of contacts that you want to receive the same information, for example, for a marketing campaign or promo.
 services: project-madeira
 documentationcenter: ''